 Lab 12: POST Order as JSON

-Now that there's a place to store orders and a way to find them, we can now focus on creating them via POST.
+Now that there's a place to store orders, and a way to find them, we can turn to creating them with a POST request.

 - Learn how to accept an incoming POST request

 - Understand how Spring converts incoming media type to objects

 This step creates a DTO representing the incoming JSON for placing a coffee order.

 Add the following instance variables, and for each, create a getter & setter:

 Create a no-arg constructor, and a constructor that takes all the arguments.